nickpowersys/sixty-thousand-homes-simulation/README.md

 ### Running simulation and obtaining output

 A Jupyter notebook was run to initialize the population of air conditioners and simulate their behavior.
-At the end of the notebook, a plot was generated of the total number of air conditioners in the ON state over the 10-hour simulation.
+The simulation of the AC units over 10 simulated hours took 58 seconds on an M1 laptop.
+At the end of the notebook, a plot was generated of the total number of air conditioners in the ON state over the course of the simulation.

-The time needed to initialize the parameters and perform the simulation can be viewed easily in the HTML version of the Jupyter notebook at https://htmlpreview.github.io/?https://github.com/nickpowersys/sixty-thousand-homes-simulation/blob/main/home_hvacs_simulation.html.
+An HTML version of the Jupyter notebook is at https://htmlpreview.github.io/?https://github.com/nickpowersys/sixty-thousand-homes-simulation/blob/main/home_hvacs_simulation.html.

 To create a virtual environment locally and run the notebook, first clone the repository and use `uv venv && uv sync`.
 The kernel at .venv/bin/python should be selected.

 To launch the notebook from the local venv,

-`uv run --with jupyter jupyter lab` and open the notebook `home_hvacs_simulation.ipynb`
+`uv run --with jupyter jupyter lab` and open the notebook `home_hvacs_simulation.ipynb`.